vsivsi/meteor-file-collection/README.md

 Here are the options `FileCollection` does support:

 *    `options.resumable` - `<boolean>`  When `true`, exposes the [Resumable.js API](http://www.resumablejs.com/) on the client and the matching resumable HTTP support on the server.
 *    `options.chunkSize` - `<integer>`  Sets the gridFS and Resumable.js chunkSize in bytes.
-Values of 1 MB or greater are probably best with a maximum of 8 MB.
-Partial chunks are not padded, so there is no storage space benefit to using smaller chunk sizes.
+The default value of a little less than 2MB is probably a good compromise for most applications, with the maximum being 8MB - 1.
+Partial chunks are not padded, so there is no storage space benefit to using small chunk sizes.
+If you are uploading very large files over a fast network and upload spped matters, then a `chunkSize` of 8MB - 1KB (= 8387584) will likly optimize upload speed.
+However, if you elect to use such large `chunkSize` values, make sure that the replication oplog of your MongoDB instance is large enough to handle this, or you will risk having your client and server collections lose synchronization during uploads.
+Meteor's development mode only uses an oplog of 8 MB, which will almost certainly cause problems for high speed uploads to apps using a large `chunkSize`.
+For more information on Meteor's use of the MongoDB oplog, see: [Meteor livequery](https://www.meteor.com/livequery).
 *    `options.baseURL` - `<string>`  Sets the base route for all HTTP interfaces defined on this collection.
 Default value is `/gridfs/[name]`
 *    `options.locks` - `<object>`  Locking parameters, the defaults should be fine and you shouldn't need to set this, but see the `gridfs-locks` [`LockCollection` docs](https://github.com/vsivsi/gridfs-locks#lockcollectiondb-options) for more information.
 *    `option.http` - <array of objects>  HTTP interface configuration objects, described below: